oktetlabs/styleguides/python.md

 - with the RHEL7 exception you MUST NOT rely on non-standard python interpreters, i.e. if target distro alloows `python3.9` you MUST NOT assume you will manage to install `python3.11` unless it's explicitly approved;
-- you MUST NOT rely on packages that can't be installed via pip OR your distro (`apt/dnf/yum`) OR bundled with your scripts.
+- you MUST NOT rely on packages that can't be installed via `pip` OR your distro (`apt/dnf/yum`) OR bundled with your scripts;
+- you SHOULD use `python -m pip install` instead of simply `pip install`, where `python` is certain Python interpreter version you intend to use.

 ## Coding style